 Workshops

 Workshops are offered through out the year on varied topics, for professionals, volunteers, and caregivers.
 Participants can delve deeper into topics like cultural humility, Alzheimer's and dementia, harm reduction, grief and bereavement to name but a few.
-Most session can run between an hour to 3 hours depending on topic.
+Most sessions can run between an hour to 3 hours depending on topic.
 Our full schedule for the year will be up shortly.

-Join the
+Join the Conversation

 Description